Custom Insert Molding Service

 Ethylene Propylene Diene Monomer

-EPDM (Ethylene Propylene Diene Monomer) rubber is commonly used in compression molding for applications requiring excellent weather, ozone, and UV resistance.
-It maintains its flexibility and durability even under extreme temperatures, from -40°F to 275°F, making it ideal for outdoor and automotive applications.
+EPDM (Ethylene Propylene Diene Monomer) rubber is commonly used for applications requiring excellent weather, ozone, and UV resistance.
+It maintains its flexibility and durability even under extreme temperatures.

-In compression molding, EPDM rubber is used to create seals, gaskets, weather strips, and hoses.
-Its resistance to aging, water, and steam makes it a preferred material for industries such as automotive, construction, and electronics, ensuring long-lasting and reliable performance in demanding environments.
+EPDM compression molding is used to create seals, gaskets, weather strips, and hoses.
+Its resistance to aging, water, and steam makes it a preferred material for industries such as automotive, construction, and electronics.

 epdm compression molding